hanabi/hanabi.github.io/variant-specific/Dark_Rainbow.md

 <br />

+### Black Conventions & Rainbow Conventions

+* Dark Rainbow "inherits" all of the conventions for black cards and all of the conventions for rainbow cards.
+* Some specific clarifications and exceptions are listed below.

 ### Dark Rainbow Saves

 * Players should save dark rainbow 3 and dark rainbow 4 with a number clue.